 Startup deduplication vendor Ocarina has extended its deduplication technology such that NAS vendors can use it to detect objects within and between files and compress them - something Ocarina says block-level deduplication can't do.

 Buying Solutions, the procurement arm of the UK government, yesterday proclaimed a new, better licensing deal with Microsoft.
 By securing best pricing terms for public sector bodies whatever their size (our italics), The Government could save us £75m over five years.
+For the first time, Microsoft licenses are fully transferrable across the public sector.
+And all public sector bodies can buy the Microsoft apps they need, rather than having to buy the standard - presumably Office - application.

 European Commissioner Viviane Reding said she will push member states to adopt a proper data breach notification law - something the Information Commissioner in the UK has failed to get.